Search

 So, which should you choose – a VVS diamond or a VS diamond?

-Now that you know the technical differences between a VVS diamond and a VS clarity diamonds, you may ask yourself: Is a higher clarity grade worth the expense?
-On the one hand, in almost all cases, the lower (VS) clarity will not be evident to the naked eye.
-On the other hand, the higher (VVS) clarity represents a diamond that is closer to perfect – and rarer – than the lower-clarity stone.
+Now that you know the technical differences between a VVS diamond and a VS clarity diamond, you may ask yourself: is a higher clarity grade worth the expense?
+On one hand, in almost all cases, VS clarity stones will not have eye-visible inclusions, making them virtually indistinguishable from VVS diamonds to the unaided eye.
+On the other hand, VVS2 clarity diamonds are closer to perfect – and rarer – than lower-clarity stones.

-However, selecting the best diamond for you represents a series of choices between clarity, cut, color and carat weight.
-While clarity is important, it alone won’t guarantee a good-looking diamond.
-If budget is a consideration – and it is for most engagement ring buyers – the savings realized with VS clarity might get you a larger diamond or one with a better color or cut.
+However, selecting the most suitable diamond doesn’t depend on clarity alone.
+It involves choices between clarity, cut, color and carat weight.
+If budget is a consideration – and it is for most engagement ring buyers – the price you save with a VS clarity diamond might allow you to purchase a larger diamond or one with better color or cut.

 GIA Diamond Grading Report